mantil-io/docs/commands/mantil_aws.md

 <pre>
-  install     Installs Mantil node into AWS account nodes       List Mantil AWS nodes resources   Show AWS resources created by Mantil uninstall   Uninstalls Mantil node from AWS account
+  install     Installs Mantil node into AWS account nodes       List Mantil AWS nodes resources   Shows AWS resources created by Mantil uninstall   Uninstalls Mantil node from AWS account

   Use "mantil aws [command] --help" for more information about a command.